SteadyUA/unicorn/README.md

  unicorn.json
 ```

-`composer` - provides the ability to include local packages by specifying your own `path` repository.
+`composer` - provides the ability to include local packages by specifying your own `path` repository.\
 But there are a number of limitations, such as:
-- own repository must be declared in all `composer.json` files
+- in each `composer.json` file you must describe all local repositories.
-- each package has its own local file, and it is possible that packages of different versions are connected.
+- each package has its own local file, and it is possible that packages of different versions are used.
-- TODO: describe other problems
+- difficult to analyze package usage.
+- difficult to update dependencies used in different packages.

 The `steady-ua/unicorn` plugin removes these restrictions and provides tools for analyzing and updating dependencies.